 During times of stress or uncertainty, many people find that talking things over with a chaplain can be helpful.
 To speak with a chaplain, arrange a visit or request a spiritual caregiver of a particular faith tradition, ask your nurse to page a chaplain.
-Chaplains are on campus Monday-Friday from 8:30 a.m. until 8:00 p.m., Saturdays from 8:30 a.m. to 3:00 p.m., and Sundays from 1:00 to 6:00 p.m.
+Chaplains are on campus Monday-Friday from 9:00 a.m. to 7:30 p.m., Saturdays from 9:00 a.m. to 3:00 p.m., and Sundays from 2:00 to 6:00 p.m.
 At other times, ask your nurse to contact the on-call chaplain.
 Your own clergyperson, faith community leader or spiritual counselor is always welcome in the hospital.

 The Spiritual Care Department is comprised of ordained clergy from various denominations.
 Their goal is to listen to patients wherever they may be in their spiritual journey and to assist the healing process.
 Chaplains serve the spiritual and emotional needs of patients, families, visitors, and staff.